Jonathan M. Wainwright (general): World War II

 General Sharp was placed in a difficult position.
 He knew if he ignored Wainwright's wish for him to surrender that the hostage troops and civilians at Corregidor could be massacred.
 Though his troops were badly mauled, they could still put up a fight.
 It had been expected they would fight on as a guerrilla force.
-In the end, on May 10 Sharp decided to surrender.
+In the end, on 10 May, Sharp decided to surrender.
 Sharp's surrender proved problematic for the Japanese.
 For although Sharp and many of his men surrendered and suffered as prisoners of war until liberated in 1945, a large number of Sharp's men — the vast majority of them Filipino — refused to surrender.
 Some soldiers considered Wainwright's surrender to have been made under duress, and ultimately decided to join the guerrilla movement led by Colonel Wendell Fertig.

-By June 9, Allied forces had completely surrendered.
-Wainwright was then held in prison camps in northern Luzon, Formosa, and Liaoyuan (then called Xi'an and a county within Manchukuo) until he was rescued by the Red Army in August 1945.
+By 9 June, Allied forces had completely surrendered.
+Wainwright had been held in prison camps in northern Luzon, Formosa, and Liaoyuan (then called Xi'an and a county within Manchukuo) until he was rescued by the Russian Red Army from a POW camp in Manchuria on August 23, 1945.

 Wainwright was the highest-ranking American POW, and, despite his rank, his treatment at the hands of the Japanese was no less unpleasant than that of most of his men.
 When he met General MacArthur in August 1945 shortly after his liberation, he had become thin and malnourished from three years of mistreatment during captivity.
-He witnessed the Japanese surrender aboard the USS Missouri on September 2 and was given one of five pens (along with British Lieutenant General Arthur Percival) that MacArthur used to sign the document.
-Together with Percival, he returned to the Philippines to receive the surrender of the local Japanese commander, Lieutenant-General Tomoyuki Yamashita.
+He witnessed the Japanese surrender aboard the USS Missouri on 2 September and was given one of five pens (along with British Lieutenant General Arthur Percival) that MacArthur used to sign the document.
+Both Wainwright and Percival would also personally accompany MacArthur to the table as MacArthur signed the Japanese Instrument of Surrender as well.
+Together with Percival, he returned to the Philippines to receive the surrender of the local Japanese commander, General Tomoyuki Yamashita.

 Dubbed by his men a "fighting" general who was willing to get down in the foxholes, Wainwright won the respect of all who were imprisoned with him.
 He agonized over his decision to surrender Corregidor throughout his captivity, feeling that he had let his country down.
 Upon release, the first question he asked was how people back in the U.S. thought of him, and he was amazed when told he was considered a hero.
 He later received the Medal of Honor, an honor which had first been proposed early in his captivity, in 1942, but was rejected due to the vehement opposition of General MacArthur, who felt that Corregidor should not have been surrendered.
 MacArthur did not oppose the renewed proposal in 1945.